elsampsa/valkka-examples/docs/_build/html/_sources/lesson_4.rst.txt

 .. include:: snippets/lesson_4_a.py_

-Next we need a separate python process, a client, that reads the frames.
-Two versions are provided, the API level 2 being the most compact one.

 .. note:: In the previous lessons, all streaming has taken place at the cpp level.
           Here we are starting to use posix shared memory and semaphores in order to share frames between python processes, with the ultimate goal to share them with machine vision processes.
 However, if you need very high-resolution and high fps solutions, you might want to implement the sharing